Updated: 4/1/2022 | How to Find Cheap Flights

 Have you ever noticed that some airlines don’t show up in search results?
 Those companies only offer flights sales on their websites.
 Some of these companies include Southwest and Allegiant.

-Best way to find out about airline deals from these websites is to sign-up for their e-newsletters and follow them on social media where they will announce their sales.
+The best way to find out about airline deals from these websites is to sign-up for their e-newsletters and follow them on social media where they will announce their sales.

 What’s also great about checking directly on airline websites, is that you can see all the fees charged by the airline.
 It’s a very transparent method of knowing exactly what you’ll be spending and avoiding any unnecessary fees such as baggage and seat selection fees.

-One of my favorite ways to book a flight is to wait for an airline sale and use my points or rewards credit cards to book my flight.
-Certain rewards cards will give you sign-up bonuses or allow you to accrue points at a faster rate.
+One of my favorite ways to book a flight is to wait for an airline sale and use my points or travel credit card rewards program to book my flight.
+Certain travel rewards credit cards will give you sign-up bonuses (with a minimum spend) or allow you to accrue points at a faster rate.

-I have the Chase Sapphire Reserve card that earns me 3 points per $1 spent and even more on select categories.
+The CSR card earns me 3 points per $1 spent and even more on select categories.
 I also get access to lounges, can sign up for TSA or Global Entry for free, get an annual $250 travel credit, and take advantage of the 30% increase in points when I redeem for travel through their rewards portal.

 #9 Check for Promo Codes Before You Book

-Promo codes, discount vouchers and sales on the third-party apps can also save you money.
+Promo codes, discount vouchers, and sales on third-party apps can also save you money.
 On my last trip, I used an Air Canada promo code and saved myself 5%.
 It’s not much, however, it’s still better than paying full price.